Recently updated on November 30th, 2024 at 11:18 am

 Representation: Bi-romantic and demisexual main character with anxiety and OCD, Japanese AroAce main character.
 Lesbian main character, Half black Half Native Hawaiian lesbian plus size main character, Trans sapphic side character, Black sapphic main character, Nonbinary main character

-The Grimrose Girls is an underrated fantasy book!
-This unique retelling features a diverse cast, fairy-tale references and dark academia world-building.
+The Grimrose Girls is a unique retelling with a diverse cast, fairy-tale references and dark academia world-building.

 The Grimrose Girls is a modern take on classic fairytales such as The Little Mermaid, Cinderella and Sleeping Beauty.

-The heroines of the stories are re-imagined as friends attending an elite boarding school.
+The stories re-imagine the heroines as friends attending an elite boarding school.
 After their friend dies, the police rule the death as suicide.
-But they decide to investigate to find out the truth.
+They investigate to learn the truth.

-Grimrose Girls is a unique concept and fantasy retelling.
+Grimrose Girls is a unique concept.
 The mystery was gripping and well-paced.
 And the story keeps mentioning tantalizing details that keep you engaged.

 The story also uses the darker versions of the fairy tales.
-And this added to the dark academia, and mysterious tone of the book.
-Some reviews do mention the lack of world-building, but I preferred this because it kept the plot fast-paced.
+And this added to the mysterious tone.

 Buy on Amazon | Waterstones